 Often, parents are right — their children will not be victims of school bus accidents in Tampa, Florida.
 But if something goes wrong, a good bus accident attorney can help you and your family get the financial compensation you deserve.

 Let’s first consider common causes of school bus accidents in Tampa.

 Common Causes of School Bus Accidents in Tampa

-Bus overcrowding — Tampa schools are overcrowded, like most in the United States.
+Bus overcrowding — Tampa schools are overcrowded, like most schools in the United States.
 With more and more single-parent households as well as households with two parents present but both working, more and more children rely on buses to get to and from school.
 At the same time, school funding is being cut at the local, state, and federal levels.
 Consequently, school systems cannot afford to purchase as many school buses or hire as many drivers as they would like.